 According to Ethnologue, Indonesian is a relatively small language of only 23 million speakers whereas Malay is said to have 39 million speakers.
 Wikipedia, which relies on the data provided by Ethnologue, cautions us that “the definition of a single language is to some extent arbitrary”.
 For this reason, “some mutually intelligible idioms with separate national standards or self-identification have been listed together, including Hindi-Urdu; [and] Indonesian and Malay”.

-According to Wikipedia, the number of native speakers of Malay (Malaysian-Indonesian) is 37 million.
 As Malay is the national language of Indonesia, Malaysia, and Brunei-Darussalam, it is spoken by a large number of people who on a day-to-day basis speak local languages.
 Some of the regional languages are huge.
 Javanese, for instance, has 85 million native speakers, and is the 12th most widely spoken language in the world.
 Madurese and Sundanese, the two other language spoken on the island of Java, add another 48 million people.
 Other regional languages (bahasa daerah) of Indonesia, aren’t small either, Minangkabau, Balinese, Musi, Banjarese, Acehnese, Batawi, Sasak, Toba, Mandailing, and Makassarese are some more languages having between 1 and 6 million speakers.

 Virtually all speakers of regional languages do also speak Indonesian.
-In many cases, they speak it more frequently, and often also better than their native language as Indonesian is the preferred language of inter-ethnic communication.
+In many cases, they speak it more frequently, and often also better than their native tongue as Indonesian is the preferred language of inter-ethnic communication.
 More than 90% of speakers of regional languages are literate.
-When they write, they will almost exclusively write in Indonesian, and the literature they read they is entirely in Indonesian.
+When they write, they will almost exclusively write in Indonesian, and the literature they read is entirely in Indonesian.
 The last newspaper in Javanese language was published about 75 years ago.
-The regional languages have also been heavily influenced by Indonesian, mainly in lexicon, but often also in phonology, morphology, or syntax.
+The regional languages have also been heavily influenced by Indonesian, mainly in lexicon, but often also in phonology, morphology, and syntax.

 But the scenario as described above, is becoming increasingly rare.
 Most Indonesians nowadays grow up in a bilingual setting, and are from infant age on exposed to at least some Indonesian before they attend primary school.
 Code-switching is becoming the norm, not only for adults, but also for children.